Milesq/nyxt/Readme.md

 $framework->run();
 ```

-Then create folder named `controllers`.
+Then create a folder named `controllers`.
 This directory is the place for your routes.
 Inside controller files you must declare class
 called `Handler` which extends from `\Nyxt\Controller`.
 This class should have public handle function which will
-be invoked when someone send request to your endpoint.
+be invoked when someone sends a request to your endpoint.

 Example of handler

 ```php
 <?php
 class Handler extends \Nyxt\Controller {